rails/rails/guides/source/active_support_core_extensions.md

 ### Stand-Alone Active Support

-In order to have a near zero default footprint, Active Support does not load anything by default.
-It is broken in small pieces so that you may load just what you need, and also has some convenience entry points to load related extensions in one shot, even everything.
+In order to have a near-zero default footprint, Active Support does not load anything by default.
+It is broken in small pieces so that you can load just what you need, and also has some convenience entry points to load related extensions in one shot, even everything.

 Thus, after a simple require like: